 Press ALT-CTL-Delete, go to the Processes tab and click twice on CPU to sort by memory use in descending order.
 The total CPU use is shown at the bottom.
 A level below 50% should be a cause of concern.
 Monitor the results for awhile to see what is running and consuming resources.
 Then do a internet search on the application name.
 Some will be routine Windows programs.
 Some will be anti-virus programs.
 Others will be candidates for removal.

 Problems in your application data folder for Excel can be the cause.
 The folder is typically "c:\documents and settings\%username%\application data\microsoft\excel".
 This is a hidden folder, so set your Explorer options to show hidden folders.
 After backing up, rename or delete this folder and its subfolders.
 Reboot the machine and open Excel.
 Excel will recreate the folder and needed contents.

 Run the following two commands (change the number 11 to 12 for Excel 2007, 14 for Excel 2010 and 15 for Excel 2013) from the Run box to reset the Excel registry entries: You will need to get the full path to your excel file to do so:

 These commands remove most of the Excel registry entries and then resets them.
 However, they do leave some residual settings.

 A more extensive way to clean the registry is to rename the Excel registry key and let Excel recreate it.
 It depends on the version of Excel.
 First, close Excel.
 Then do Run, Regedit and go to the Excel registry key.
 It will be

-where %version_number% is 11 for Excel 2003, 12 for Excel 2007 and 14 for Excel 2010.
+where %version_number% is 11 for Excel 2003, 12 for Excel 2007, 14 for Excel 2010 and 15 for Excel 2013.
 Rename this to OldExcel (this will back it up).
 Then re-open Excel.
 Excel will rebuild the registry entry.
 You will need to manually install any needed add-ins.